 Legacy contact center systems may have more impact than you realize in terms of the forms of customer support provided.
 While you may take today’s multimodal world for granted, it’s not the norm in the contact center, where agents can be challenged to meet customer’s communications expectations.
 Most contact centers are still telephony-centric, but that’s changing as they migrate to IP-based solutions, and that’s a good thing.
 What may not be changing, however, is how decision makers think about customer service in addition to new possibilities offered by today’s technologies.

 A key characteristic of this mindset is the reactive mode of service, in which agents take customer inquiries as they come in.
 Given the sunk costs of a telephony-centric system, agents are evaluated on how efficiently they manage calls, and the objective is to make it easy for customers to call in and get help.
-Not only does this tie up agents to engage with customers in other ways, but legacy systems have limited ability to leverage other communication modes or to automate certain forms of customer service.
+Not only does this tie up agents to engage with customers in other ways, but legacy systems have limited ability to leverage other communication modes or to automate customer service.

 Given those constraints, contact center decision makers will have difficulty seeing how other modes of service provide new business value.
 This is where cloud-based contact center offerings start to make sense, especially for providing outbound communications options.
 I’ve addressed various facets of CCaaS (contact center as a service) in other posts here, but in terms of taking things to the next level, I want to now focus on outbound communications.